AndreiMoraru123/ContextCollector/README.md

 # print_every = 100  # log stats every chosen number of batches
 ```

 The `loss` function is ```CrossEntropyLoss``` and should not be changed as this is the only one that makes sense.
-Captioning is just multi-label classifciation.
+Captioning is just multi-label classifcation.

 The ```train_transform``` the images go through before being passed to the encoder is pretty standard, using the ImagNet ```mean``` and ```std``` values.